leehaesung/TensorFlow-Powered_Robot_Vision/README.md

 This is a Pi-based robot to implement visual recognition.
 The TensorFlow-Powered vision(Inception V3) can recognize many objects such as people, car, fruits, and so on.

-* Hardware: Raspberry-Pi2, PS3 Eye Camera
+* Hardware: Raspberry-Pi2, Sony PS3 Eye Camera

 * Software: TensorFlow(v1.0.1), Jupyter-Notebook